BarleyPowered by Brewlytics.ai

 Real-time

-Each transaction sharpens the taste profile within seconds
+Each interaction sharpens the taste profile within seconds

 Menu-grounded